Bay of Pigs Invasion

 As the invasion force lost the strategic initiative, the international community found out about the invasion, and U.S. president John F. Kennedy decided to withhold further air support.
 The plan, devised during Eisenhower's presidency, had required the involvement of U.S. air and naval forces.
 Without further air support, the invasion was being conducted with fewer forces than the CIA had deemed necessary.
-The invading force was defeated within three days by the Cuban Revolutionary Armed Forces (Spanish: Fuerzas Armadas Revolucionarias – FAR) and surrendered on 20 April.
-Most of the surrendered counter-revolutionary troops were publicly interrogated and put into Cuban prisons with further prosecution.
+The invading force was defeated within three days by the Cuban Revolutionary Armed Forces (Fuerzas Armadas Revolucionarias; FAR) and surrendered on 20 April.
+Most of the surrendered counter-revolutionary troops were publicly interrogated, incarcerated into Cuban prisons and subsequently prosecuted and tried.

 The invasion was a U.S. foreign policy failure.
 The Cuban government's victory solidified Castro's role as a national hero and widened the political division between the two formerly friendly countries, as well as emboldened other Latin American groups to undermine U.S. influence in the region.
 As stated in a memoir from Chester Bowles: "The humiliating failure of the invasion shattered the myth of a New Frontier run by a new breed of incisive, fault-free supermen.
 However costly, it may have been a necessary lesson."
 It also pushed Cuba closer to the Soviet Union, setting the stage for the Cuban Missile Crisis in 1962.